Epsiloni/ADKBareMinimum/README.md

 ## Rewritten by Assaf Gamliel (goo.gl/E2MhJ) (assafgamliel.com).
 ### Based on Simon Monk code.

-Feel free to contact me with any question, I hope I can help.
+This project was done due to the lack of information on Android and Arduino communication on the internet.
-This code should give you a good jump start with your Android and Arduino project.
+I made a project which is the absolutely minimum code you need to start building your own projects with Android and Arduino.

-This is the minimum you need to communicate between your Android device and your Arduino device.
+It might lack some documentation.
+But it shouldn't be too hard to follow.
+If you need any help, feel free to contact me, and I'll try to help or post more code to help you wrap your head around it.

-If needed I'll upload the example I made (Sonar distance measureing device).
+--If needed I'll upload the example I made (Sonar distance measureing device).